GoranErhartic/backend-onboarding/docs/WORKFLOWS.md

 1. **analyze-endpoint-flows**: Can be interrupted and resumed - don't worry about long runs
 2. **Parallel Execution**: Run analysis steps simultaneously for faster completion
-3. **Incremental**: Run required steps first, then add analysis steps as needed
+3. **Incremental**: Run core steps first, then add additional steps as needed
 4. **Review Progress**: Check `.cursor/onboarding-docs/CURSOR-ONBOARDING.md` regularly to see what's done